Guest-615695028/Guest-615695028/en/spelling.md

 Large, but target, gin, give, verging;
 Ought, out, joust and scour, but scourging;
 Ear, but earn; and wear and tear
-Do not rime with "here", but "ere".
+Do not rhyme with "here", but "ere".
 Seven is right, but so is even;
 Hyphen, roughen, nephew, Stephen;
 Monkey, donkey; clerk and jerk;